-We’re working with national leaders in the nonprofit, government, philanthropic, private, and academic sectors with experience ranging from credit ratings, green banks, and mutual aid to municipal bonds, government grants and municipal governance.
-Together, the expert group is illuminating barriers to effective resilience funding and finance, uncovering important characteristics of fundable resilience projects, and identifying key actions that practitioners should take to ensure fundability.
+We worked with national leaders in the nonprofit, government, philanthropic, private, and academic sectors with experience ranging from credit ratings, green banks, and mutual aid to municipal bonds, government grants, and municipal governance.
+Together, the expert group illuminated barriers to effective resilience funding and finance, uncovered important characteristics of fundable resilience projects, and identified key actions that practitioners should take to ensure fundability.

 Kristin Baja, Climate Resilience Programs Director at the Urban Sustainability Directors Network

 Lisa Churchill, Founder at Climate Advisory LLC

 Grace Earle, Senior Associate at the Global Impact Investing Network

 Beth Gibbons, Executive Director at the American Society of Adaptation Professionals

 Fatima Luna, Environmental and Sustainability Advisor, City of Tucson